gongahkia/personal-wiki/Git.md

 # ----- DEFINITIONS -----
     # working directory => current file directory (folder) that stores actual project files
     # index => staging area within which you add, commit and push changes made to local files
-    # head => pointer pointing to the last commit made
+    # head => pointer pointing to the last commit made on a given branch

 # ----- CREATE & CHECKOUT REPOSITORIES -----